 Describe how the Authorizer and the multi-district online school developed a process that assures the periodic review of compliance with the Quality Standards for Online Schools and Programs (see page 5-6 of this application).
 Include key personnel in the review process, their role and responsibility in the process, as well as a description of the steps in the process.

-Describe the key personnel involved in the review process and include a description of each of the roles and responsibilities in the review process as well as the key steps of the planned review process.
-In the process description, the review of compliance will directly reference each of the quality standards.

-Describe Key steps in the review process are described and reference specific stakeholders in the online school community.

 2.3 Accreditation Process for Public Schools Defined as Online Schools

 Describe the Authorizer’s process for accrediting Public Schools that meet the definition of an Online School, that includes an emphasis of school attainment of the four Performance Indicators and describes the extent to which the Authorizer is ensuring the multi-district online school has met the Quality Standards for Online Schools and Programs.